billforsternz/wordle/README.md

       letter and s can't be the first, second or last letter.
 Run this command;
       wordle ??o?? elianr st??s ?s???
-    Prints 'boost', 'coost', 'ghost', 'moost' and 'toosh'.
-The large word list, courtesy of https://github.com/dwyl/english-words (thank you)
-    includes many strange words, use your judgement!
+    Prints 'boost', 'coost' and 'ghost'.
+The word list now matches the actual Wordle word list (thanks Github contributor SeanJA).
+It doesn't have quite as many strange words as the previous huge list, but it clearly still has some!

-Thanks to [https://github.com/dwyl/english-words](https://github.com/dwyl/english-words) for the unaltered word list (which is now baked in, no external file needed).
+Thanks to [https://github.com/dwyl/english-words](https://github.com/dwyl/english-words) for the unaltered word list, and to SeanJA for improving this by tracking down the actual Wordle word list.

 Thanks to Josh at powerlanguage.co.uk for creating Wordle.